o3de/o3de.org/content/docs/userguide/rendering/fog.md

 ---
-description: ' Use &ALY;''s standard fog system to create various types of fog for your game project. '
+description: ' Use Lumberyard''s standard fog system to create various types of fog for your game project. '
 title: Standard Fog
 ---